 Mark Cuban’s 13 Most Prominent Tips for Startups

 When starting a new company there are challenges and obstacles along the way.
 How you start is usually the break or make factor.
-Mark Cuban is one of the most successful entrepreneurs and he does take a lot of time creating the buzz around his name because he doesn’t like PR firms that much and even if he uses them, it’s so clear they are not his favorite way of creating interest for a startup.
+Mark Cuban is one of the most successful entrepreneurs.
+Mark Cuban does take a lot of time creating the buzz around his name because Mark Cuban doesn’t like PR firms that much and even if he uses them, it’s so clear they are not his favorite way of creating interest for a startup.
 While getting the buzz about his name and branding himself, he shares a lot of things with people who get in touch with him.
 He speaks at events for startups and businesses and most of the things he says are summed up in the following 13 most prominent tips he has ever given to startups:

 1. Don’t start a company unless its an obsession or something you love.